nicseltzer/python-training/README.md

 >>> parse_those_options(start=10, end=100, dir='C:\\300\\impossible')
 {'start': 10, 'end': 100, 'dir': 'C:\\300\\impossible'}

+# The names are only by convention.
+You could juts as easily have *stuff and
+# **stuff as names.

 ```

-The names are only by convention.
-You could juts as easily have "*stuff" and
-"**stuff" as names.

 ### Lambda Funtions: